sd576/FX-TradeHub-API/README.md

 ## Overview
 The FX Trader API Server is a robust application designed to manage trades and counterparties within an FX trading environment.
 It serves as a comprehensive tool for testing and development, with a fully populated database that mimics realistic trading scenarios.
 The primary goal of this project is to provide a solid foundation for writing Postman, Cypress, and Playwright API tests.

+## Current Development Notice
+⚠️ **Important:** This project is actively undergoing modifications to enhance functionality and streamline workflows.
+Specifically:
+- Routes and API endpoints are in the process of being updated and optimized.
+- Node.js commands in the `package.json` file are being reviewed and may change.

+As a result, certain features or commands may be in flux.
+Please check back frequently or refer to the latest commit messages for updates.

 ## Features
 - **Two main tables:** `trades` and `counterparties`, storing detailed trade and counterparty information.
 - **Pre-seeded database:** Realistic volume of data for meaningful testing.